stephenmuss/django-ios-notifications/README.md

 I am making the assumption that you have already created a private key and certificate.
 If not I suggest you follow one of the online guides to complete this step.
-One such example can be found at http://www.raywenderlich.com/3443/apple-push-notification-services-tutorial-part-12
+One such example can be found [here](http://www.raywenderlich.com/3443/apple-push-notification-services-tutorial-part-12).

 The name of the service can be any arbitrary string.